KordingLab/KordingLab.github.io/QandA.md

 **How much are we expected to work on papers alone vs. with other colleagues/students?
 How would we compartmentalize tasks?**

 You should have something — a "story" — that is your own, primarily.
 This will be your thesis.
 On the other hand, that "story" can and should intersect with others' and you should collaborate to your heart's content.
-For example, my "story** was fast algorithms for N-player smooth dynamic games, with applications to human-robot interaction.
+For example, my "stor" was fast algorithms for N-player smooth dynamic games, with applications to human-robot interaction.
 I was the primary driver behind the algorithmic part for games, but literally every single paper had at least one other student coauthor, and in half/most I was not the first author.
 This was great.
 I would have quit the PhD if it had all been solo.

 **What about travel and vacation?**